amatsuda/database_rewinder/README.md

 database\_rewinder memorizes every table name into which `INSERT` SQL was performed during each test case.
 Then it executes `DELETE` SQL only against these tables when cleaning.
 So, the more number of tables you have in your database, the more benefit you will get.
+Also, database\_rewinder joins all `DELETE` SQL statements and casts it in one DB server call.

 ### Credit